codersaur/SmartThings/devices/Fibaro RGBW Controller (FGRGBWM-441)/README.md

 Some general notes relating to the Fibaro RGBW Controller:

 * Parameter #14 is used to control the mode of each channel.
-When editing keep in mind:
+When editing this parameter keep in mind:
  * If using RGBW modes, all channels must have exactly the same mode.
- * Mixing RGBW channels with IN/OUT channels at the same time will cause IN channels to report incorrect levels (the INPUT is treated as a switch input for the RGBW mode).
+ * Mixing RGBW channels with IN/OUT channels at the same time will cause weird behaviour, for example the IN channels may report incorrect levels (as the INPUT is treated as a switch input for the RGBW channels).
   * If you want to use one or more channels as analog inputs, then the remaining channels must be set to OUT mode.
   * If using IN/OUT channel modes, the OUT channels can still be mapped to colours, but the built-in "RGBW programs" will have no effect.
   * switchColorSet commands do not affect INPUT channels, but you can't use switchColorGet to get the level of an INPUT channel either.
   * Energy and power reports for individual channels are not available, only the aggregate device as a whole.

-There are two potential bugs in firmware 25.25, which this device handler attempts to work around:
+There are two known bugs in firmware 25.25, which this device handler attempts to work around:

 * BUG: If the device's parameters are changed, the device may stop responding to many Z-Wave _Get_ commands. **It is therefore recommended to power-cycle the device after changing parameters.**
 * BUG: If a basicSet or switchMultilevelSet command is issued to channel 0 or to an INPUT channel, then the levels of all INPUT channels may be incorrectly reported as zero.
 Incorrect reports will persist until there is a change to the input voltages that is greater than the 'input change threshold' defined by Paramter #43.
 To avoid this issue, this device handler does not send basicSet or switchMultilevelSet commands to channels in INPUT mode.